 03 Natural Warm (Naturel Doré) – This shade has a golden-peach tone, with a matte light brown, a glittery dark brown, and another matte medium brown.
 It looks much more pigmented among the three compacts at a glance, but upon application, it still is very subtle on the face.
 It pulls off as a slightly pigmented version of the 01 Clair Doré shade above but with more glitter, even though the glitters don’t really show much on the face once applied.

 These Terracotta Light Bronzers can be blendable, but given the subtleness of their shades and their shimmers, you can only blend so much and still get the same color and intensity on the face.
 As I mentioned before, they tend to be on the light peachy side, which gives enough warmth and definition on the face.
-I cannot speak for the shades 04 and 05, but I do feel that I think they’d also work on skintone or even better, especially if I’d want more pigments on my face.
+I cannot speak for the shades 04 and 05.
 Lasting power for these bronzers are good, they stay put as long as you avoid too much humidity and sweat.
 They tend to stay on my face even though I tend to have an oily skin type.
 Overall, it’s good to have a few of these depending on how you like to wear your bronzers.
-If you like them subtle and you wear them everyday, then you’re gonna love the Guerlain Terracotta Light Bronzers.
+If you like them subtle and you wear them everyday, then you’re going to love the Guerlain Terracotta Light Bronzers.

 Stay tuned for I’ll be reviewing a roundup of the best bronzers I’ve tried this Summer.
 Follow my Instagram for more details.